 - Laser Dentistry: We provide soft tissue laser treatment to remove infected gum tissue.
 Dental lasers can also graft healthy tissue from another part of the mouth to cover receding gums.

-Can children get periodontal disease?
+Can children get gum disease?

 Will my teeth become loose after treatment?

-How does smoking affect periodontal disease?
+How does smoking affect gum disease?

-Can periodontal disease be cured?
+Can gum disease be cured?